 This role doesn’t get deployed outside of the states, but you may have to relocate domestically, which is important to keep in mind if you have family.

 The demand for this role is growing by 17% nationally every year, including in the armed forces.

 Average yearly income: $85,103

-This is the most obvious role in the Air Force, and leaves you as the star of the show.
+This is the most obvious role in the Air Force, and makes you the star of the show.

 As an Air Force pilot, you’ll fly aircraft ranging from bombers, fighter jets, transport planes, tankers, and even unmanned aerial vehicles for the US military.

-You’ll have to master your aviation skills, work under flight operations from transportation to combat missions, and even train and lead flight crew.
+You’ll have to master your aviation skills, work under flight operations from transportation to combat missions, and lead the flight crew.

-This is an exciting role, but it’s also the riskiest.
-This is also the role that gets deployed most often.
+This is an exciting role, but it also gets deployed most often.

 4. Air Traffic Control